 We highly recommend only buying from CBD companies that use third-party testing.
 Performed by an independent lab, third-party tests verify that a CBD product contains as much CBD as it should.

 These tests can also check for the presence of pesticides and other potentially harmful substances.
 You should be able to easily view the results of these tests on the company’s website before making a purchase.
-Lack of third-party testing is a huge red flag.
+The lack of third-party testing is a huge red flag.

 Aside from that, it also helps to choose transparent companies that clearly state how their CBD is sourced.
-You want to look for brands that use CBD derived from organic hemp cultivated in the states of Colorado, Kentucky, Oregon, or European countries.
+You want to look for brands that use organic American hemp cultivated in states such as Colorado, Kentucky, and Oregon.
+Hemp grown in Europe is also of high quality.

 Can You Apply CBD Oil to Cystic Acne?